 2. Choose a round table in a small dining room

 But can it work for home and school work?
 Yes, if there’s no more than two of you trying to work on it at the same time and they work particularly well for that WFH life.
-These Loft chairs have curved backs for extra comfort and come in two designs and various colours.

-3. Colourful dining room ideas?
+4. Colorful dining room ideas?
 Use paint to zone an open-plan space

-4. Keep everything simple for a minimalist dining room
+6. Keep everything simple for a minimalist dining room

-One of the trends for autumn and winter is about living in a pared back way, more simplicity, fewer ‘things’ and having more nature in our homes.
+One of the trends for 2021 is about living in a pared back way, more simplicity, fewer ‘things’ and having more nature in our homes.
 We welcome this style as it’s all about choosing wisely and buying pieces that have style but will last.
 Ikea is great at being one step ahead and we love the clean lines of this dining room.
 The textures make this minimally decorated room very welcoming.

-5. Need to squeeze dining seating into a kitchen?
+7. Need to squeeze dining seating into a kitchen?
 Choose benches over chairs

-6. Need even more seating space?
+8. Need even more seating space?
 Go for a bench and chair combo

 Benches, on the whole, can squeeze on extra bottoms so they’re a great option for small people – kids on one side, adults on chairs on the other side right?
 This Poise bench from John Lewis sits three and you can match it with the Poise table which is narrow yet long – great for a dining room where space is compromised.
 Plus, it also extends, which is a win win when everyone is trying to ‘work’ at the same time!
 The table top has rounded edges too which is a bonus with young kids careering around.